-I did an example for kids on the board.
-I glued on my tree trunk and drew 5 branches coming out of the trunk.
+I glued the tree trunk to the page and drew 5 branches coming out of the trunk.
 You can use as many branches as you want.
-I just find for little ones being specific helps – plus then they are counting as they draw!
+I was specific for the students because I find for little ones being specific helps – plus then they are counting as they draw!

-We used glue sticks, so I showed everyone that it is easiest to put a long line of glue on the branch and then stick their pieces/balloons on versus gluing each square individually.
+We used glue sticks, so I showed everyone that it is easiest to put a long line of glue on the branch and then stick their pieces on versus gluing each square individually.

 It is much faster this way and a lot less messy.

-In the end, I was thrilled with how well this activity went and that it was such an easy craft for kids that they all felt successful when making it.
-Some children even glued squares/balloons along the bottom of their tree and in the sky.
+In the end, I was thrilled with how well this activity went and it was such an easy craft for kids that they all felt successful when making it.